Is the Midway Motel close to the Beach?

 Our rooms are intentionally phone-free, and we encourage you to resist the temptation to check your voice mail and just enjoy your hard-earned vacation!
-There is a pay phone available in our Common room should you need to make dinner reservations.
 The Office will promptly deliver a message should someone need to contact you.

 Do you have non-smoking rooms?

 Yes.
 In fact, all of our rooms, including the cottages and the Common Room, are non-smoking.

 The Midway does not have a pool, but keep in mind that the Atlantic Ocean, Cape Cod bay, and two freshwater ponds are all literally just minutes away.

 How close to my room can I park?

 The Midway has plenty of convenient parking and, with most of our rooms and the cottages, you can park right outside your door.

 What's this bike trail I keep hearing about?

 The Cape Cod rail trail, so called because it occupies a former railroad bed, is a paved bike trail that runs for a total of 25 miles from Dennis to Wellfleet.
 It abuts The Midway's property, so access couldn't be more convenient.
 Read more about it and see a photo on our Area Activities page.